h0tw1r3/dvbhdhomerun/readme.txt

 See build.txt for instructions of how to build kernel driver + user app.

-See use.txt for usage instructions.
+See installation.txt for usage/installation instructions.